analogdata/analogdata/README.md

 I'm currently dedicating a significant portion of my time to developing impactful projects in the AI/ML space 🚀, leveraging my extensive experience and certifications.
 At the same time, I'm also exploring opportunities to collaborate on exciting projects and contribute to the community. 🌟

+I am also 3x Azure Certified and 1x AWS Certified. 🌦️

 If my work interests you or if you have projects that could benefit from my expertise, feel free to contact me. 🤓

 You can find me on: